LMDoc/wtmb_project/README.md

 Project for the 8 week Node.JS course with Women Tech Makers Berlin (WTMB).

-Modeling a character creator / viewer for a madeup pen and paper RPG game called Daybreak.
+Character creator / viewer for a madeup pen and paper RPG game called Daybreak.

+Using:
+- Node.JS
+- MongoDB
+- Express
+- Mongoose
+- EJS view engine

+To run: node app.js